pinheiroGroup/Kinbiont.jl/README.md

     )
 ```

 This function is designed to perform Morris sensitivity analysis on a dataset representing the growth curve of a microorganism in a well.
-It assesses the sensitivity of the model to variations in input parameters.
+It assesses the sensitivity of the model to variations in input parameters of the optimization.

 Arguments: